 The Leadership Behind the Work

-I lead residential construction projects so owners don't have to carry the project themselves.
+I lead residential construction projects so owners don't have to carry them alone.

 I spent my first ten years as a construction manager before moving into owner representation.
 That's more than 25 years inside high-end residential teams — long enough to see what allows projects to move cleanly, and what quietly slows them down.

 I understand the mechanics of construction.
-What makes the work different is how I lead the people.
+What makes the work different is how I build teams that hold themselves accountable — so the project doesn't depend on one person pushing every outcome.

-That combination lets me see where momentum is building, where it's leaking, and what needs to shift before friction becomes expensive.
+That combination lets me see what most project leaders miss — where decisions are stalling, where accountability is breaking down, and what needs to shift before friction becomes expensive.

 I stay close to the team and ahead of key decisions so momentum stays intact.